 The project was developed by involving actors from research, farming, advisory services and industry from the very start hence implementing a truly multi-actor approach.
 RELACS has 29 partners from thirteen countries.

 RELACS is coordinated by the Research Institute of Organic Agriculture (FiBL) Switzerland.
-IFOAM EU is responsible for communication, dissemination and facilitation of the science-practice-policy dialogue.
-The project runs from 1 May 2018-30 April 2022 and received 3,999,674.50 EUR from the European Union’s Horizon 2020 research and innovation programme.
+IFOAM Organics Europe is responsible for communication, dissemination and facilitation of the science-practice-policy dialogue.
+The project runs from 1 May 2018 to 30 April 2022 and received 3,999,674.50 EUR from the European Union’s Horizon 2020 research and innovation programme.